Arthur Eze

-Arthur Eze is a Nigerian billionaire businessman and oil mogul who is CEO of Atlas Oranto Petroleum.
+Arthur Eze is a Nigerian businessman, oil mogul and philanthropist who is CEO of Atlas Oranto Petroleum.
 He is also the pro-chancellor of Peaceland University, Enugu, Enugu State.

 Early life

 Arthur Eze was born in Eastern Nigeria, on 27 November 1948.
 His elder brother Igwe Robert Eze, is the monarch of Ukpo, a town in Dunukofia.
 He is a Prince born into a traditional royal family.

 Education

-In 1970, Eze graduated from St. Augustin Secondary School in Nkwere, Imo.
+In 1970, Eze graduated from St. Augustin Secondary School in Nkwerre, Imo.
 He proceeded to California State University, Long Beach where he got a degree in Mechanical and Chemical Engineering between 1974 and 1978.

 Career

 In 2023, Eze was appointed the pro-chancellor of Peaceland University Enugu, Enugu State.
 In 1991 Eze founded Atlas Oranto petroleum.